kymb0/kymb0.github.io/_posts/2025-12-21-LLM_Security_Part_1.md

 ### What Happens When You Inject Tags

 *Note: This is a simplified example to illustrate the vulnerability.
-Production systems filter known special tokens—this exact attack won't work against ChatGPT or Claude.
+Production systems filter known special tokens-this exact attack won't work against ChatGPT or Claude.
 But understanding the mechanism matters for what comes next.*

 **Your input:**
 ```